Notice a common theme among the top five most visited retail websites worldwide?

 • Revenue model: Commission, paid advertising, fulfillment services, payment service fees

-• Key marketing strategies: Mobile-first marketing strategy, paid advertising, localised marketing
+• Key marketing strategies: Mobile-first marketing, paid advertising, localised marketing

 Image source: Business of Apps